Elements of Fitness – A Mother's Memoir

 My hobbies before having children were shopping, scrapbooking, writing, reading, traveling.

-My hobbies post-babies are still shopping, writing, reading and NOW exercising, and spending meaningful, and now quality time with our family.
+My hobbies post-babies are still shopping, writing, reading and NOW exercising, and spending meaningful, and now quality time with my kids.
+They won’t be next to me forever, so this small window is precious and so important.

 I currently work full-time.
 Around the clock . . .
 Being a Mom never stops.